Code-Institute-Submissions/bp24acharya-my-portfolio_MayResub/README.md

 - I checked that each and every nav bar when clicked takes the user to the desired page.
 - I tested the links on the footer opens perfectly.
 - I tested that the Download button is working perfectly and my Resume can easily be downloaded.
-- I tried checking on the social media links as well and it was opening as expected.
+- I tried checking on the social media links as well and it was opening as expected.Each social media icon is opening on a different page.
 ## Validating the HTML and CSS Code.
 ### <a href="https://validator.w3.org/">HTML</a>
 ### <a href="https://www.w3schools.com/css/css_rwd_mediaqueries.asp">CSS</a>